 While the primary responsibility of our teachers is to deliver progressive, thoughtful coursework in their area of expertise, they must also be able to juggle myriad responsibilities beyond academics.
 This includes supporting the morning exercise program, doing chores alongside the students, and countless smaller duties associated with running a boarding program, often requiring a presence into the evenings and over the weekends.
 We encourage you to apply if you have experience and/or expertise in our core subject areas: human and marine ecology; environmental science; mathematics; environmental art; English literature; and history.
 Medical training, experience in SCUBA instruction, kayaking and outdoor leadership skills are also beneficial.
 Finally, skills related to the general operation of a remote campus setting—facilities maintenance, gear maintenance, special event support, office support, and general administration—further enrich your candidacy.

 Compensation is dependent on experience and may include housing and a health and dental plan, as well as salary.
 We welcome general applications, though applying for a specific position is recommended.
 For all positions, the most successful applicants will have demonstrated a career commitment to teaching and temperamental fitness for a remote community setting.
 While we do seek technicians, our craft is teaching.
 We seek people who by their nature help people and organizations learn.
-The following is a brief summary of each course in our curriculum.
-Please see the curriculum pages of our website for more information on any one class.
+Please see the Curriculum page of our website for more information on the courses we offer.

 Applying to work at The Island School